stringerbell/stringerbell.github.io/_posts/2016-5-30-building-slack-slash-commands-for-fun-and-profit.md

     ],
 {% endhighlight %}
 - `middleware-pipeline.global.php`
 Also an array of configuration.
-There are lots of comments in that file to help understand what section does what.
+There are lots of comments in that file to help understand which section does what.

 - `dependencies.global.php`
 This is where you register your classes, and tell expressive if they need a factory or if they can be invoked without any dependencies.

-Something else that is handy is after getting set up with composer, you can run `composer serve`, which is a wrapper around running a local PHP server using `php -S 0.0.0.0:8080 -t public/ public/index.php`, and then visit it in your browser `0.0.0.0:8080/`

-Since composer times out after 300 seconds, it’s easier to just run the command directly when developing things.

-There’s also
+These commands are provided by using the skeleton app.

 - `composer cs` (phpcs)
 - `composer cs-fix` (phpcbf)
 - `composer test` (phpunit)

 # **First steps**
-The first thing I did after setting up the skeleton is replace the `HomePageAction` `HTMLResponse` with a `JSONReponse` changeset 6b21dd here
+The first thing I did after setting up the skeleton is replace the `HomePageAction` `HTMLResponse` with a `JSONReponse` [changeset 6b21dd here](https://github.com/stringerbell/expressive-demo-jira-slack/commit/6b21dd5c88c06a3f6eed5bf2cfcdacb8762e4b49)

 The reason you can get to it, and it works the way it does is because of `routes.global.php`